Get insider access

 0.113

-The weighted harmonic distortion performance is very good.
-Although there's a small peak in the low-treble, it can be hard to hear with real-life content.
+Their weighted harmonic distortion performance is very good.
+Although there's a small peak in the low-treble, it can be hard to hear with real-life content, even with the headphones' volume cranked up.
 That said, the rest of the frequency response falls within acceptable limits, resulting in clean and pure audio reproduction.

 Sound